New nerve block may slash post-surgery painkiller use

 Summary

-This study looks at whether a specific nerve block, called the erector spinae plane block, can help control pain after laparoscopic abdominal surgery.
-Researchers will measure how long it takes for patients to need extra pain medicine and how much morphine they use.
-The study involves 50 adults undergoing these surgeries under general anesthesia.
+This study looks at whether a specific nerve block (erector spinae plane block) can help control pain after laparoscopic abdominal surgery.
+About 50 adults undergoing these surgeries will receive the block, and researchers will measure how long it takes before they need extra pain medicine and how much morphine they use.
+The goal is to improve pain management and reduce reliance on strong painkillers.

 Get updates